raziel-razmattaz/hobby-tracker/README.md

 1. Calculated Statistics: How long has it been since you’ve last done [hobby]?

-1. Calculated Statistics: How frequently did you do [hobby] in the last 30 days?
+1. Calculated Statistics: How frequently did you do [hobby]?

 1. Limit Hobby History to last 30 days (except the very last date, in case someone unchecks "today")